Dhruv-958/kd-create-new-project/README.md

-# create-kd-project
+# kd-create-project

 ## What It Does

-`create-kd-project` is a simple and powerful command-line tool designed to help developers quickly set up a full-stack application.
+`kd-create-new-project` is a simple and powerful command-line tool designed to help developers quickly set up a full-stack application.
 The tool allows you to generate a project structure that includes a React frontend, a Node.js/Express backend, and a MongoDB database.
-Whether you need just the frontend, just the backend, or a complete full-stack application, `create-kd-project` makes it easy to get started.
+Whether you need just the frontend, just the backend, or a complete full-stack application, `kd-create-new-project` makes it easy to get started.

 The tool creates a project scaffold with modern web technologies, allowing you to focus on building your application instead of spending time on initial setup.